defenselayers/shm/README.md

 $ export SHMANIFEST_USER=user
 ```

 To get more verbose output use `-v` option.
+Since version `0.2` verbose output lists all tags per image.

 ## Getting help
 To list all available option run `shm` with `--help` switch.

 ## For developers
 If you are a developer you can find further development details in `wiki` directory.

+## Changelog

+* 0.1 initial release
+* 0.2 extended verbose mode to list all image tags